-Sex causes UTI, STDs, babies and orgasms.
+Sex causes UTIs, STDs, babies, and orgasms.
 What a mess!
-Let’s start with UTI.
+But let’s focus only on UTIs for today.

-Most E. coli are harmless and actually are an important part of a healthy human intestinal tract, they help to produce vitamin K, for example.
-However, when misplaced, E. coli can cause serious damage to your health.
-How does it happen?
+Fear not, however: most E. coli are harmless and are actually an important part of a healthy human intestinal tract.
+For example, did you know that they help produce vitamin K?

 How sex causes UTI

-#1 Bacteria move from your ass hole to your vagina
+#1 Bacteria move from your anus to your vagina

 #2 Imbalanced vaginal flora allows bacteria to grow

 If your vaginal flora is not healthy enough (good vaginal bacteria like the Lactobacillus species and an acidic environment) to expel the invaders, the E. coli can grow and multiply within the vagina.